state-alchemists/zrb/docs/concepts/runner-group-and-task.md

 ## Registering Grouped Tasks to Runner

-You can also put your Task under Task Groups
+You can also put your Task under Task Groups.

 ```python
 from zrb import runner, Task, Group